 The report recommends using a third-party guarantee solution for small businesses that cannot afford a dedicated fraud team.
 Big firms can adopt technology like Machine Learning to fight fraud.

 5. You need Fincra

 Partnering with the right payment partner is always a win for any business against online fraud.
 Fincra has all the tools to shield your business against online fraud.
-Our effective chargeback management system on the merchant’s portal makes it easy for businesses to manage claims.
+Our effective chargeback management system on the merchant’s dashboard makes it easy for businesses to manage claims.

 Fincra has world-class security and encryption to protect all data from any form of fraud.
 We establish and adhere to AML/CFT policies and have an in-house compliance team that conducts periodic audits and consistently implements industry security benchmarks.

 Fincra is also PCI DSS Compliant and has satisfied the highest standard of Security Audit as a payment gateway processor.